 Dave's scholarly interests are in gerotechnology and intergenerational relations and he has published and presented extensively at national/international professional meetings on both topics and others.
-He serves on the Advancement Committee of the Academy for Gerontology in Higher Education (AGHE) and is on the Editorial Boards of the Journal of Gerontology and Geriatrics Education and the International Journal of Intergenerational Relationships.
+He serves on the Advancement Committee of the Academy for Gerontology in Higher Education (AGHE) and is on the Editorial Board of the International Journal of Intergenerational Relationships.
 He is a Fellow of AGHE and the Gerontological Society of America (GSA), was 1997 NJ Gerontologist of the Year, received the 2008 Stockton Community Engagement Award for Faculty, and the 2019 Clark Tibbitts Award from GSA/AGHE for outstanding contribution to the advancement of gerontology and geriatrics education.

 Gina Maguire, MSW, LSW